2015 Finifenmaa boat explosion: Investigation

 Forensic experts from Saudi Arabia found traces of RDX on the Finifenmaa boat.
 Meanwhile a day later, the FBI said that there is no evidence that the explosion was a bomb.

-On 7 November, a Sri Lankan national was detained in the Maldives after possessing a sniper to kill Yameen.

 In December, Fayaz's lawyer challenged his administrative detention at the military headquarters and sought an order declaring his detention illegal and arbitrary.

 Ghafoor's lawyers claimed that he was no longer being held in custody due to the boat explosion, which the police later denied.

 In January 2016, Ghafoor's bodyguard was arrested in connection to the boat explosion.

 In March, Ghafoor and his bodyguards, Hassan Rikaz and Ahmed Amir, were charged with terrorism and Ghafoor was additionally charged with abuse of authority.
 Fayaz was charged obstructing justice and law enforcement officers, Thiham and Zameer were charged with obstructing justice.

 Rikaz and Amir pleaded not guilty along with three other soldiers during the first trial.

-In May, Evidence was submitted to the Criminal Court to prove Ghafoor planned to flee after the boat blast.
+In May, evidence was submitted to the Criminal Court to prove Ghafoor planned to flee after the boat blast.

-In June, three more soldiers were arrested.
-Fayaz was sentenced two years along with additional three months and eighteen days on a charge of obstructing law enforcement officers, Zameer and Thiham were sentenced to four months and twenty four days.
+In June, Fayaz was sentenced two years along with additional three months and eighteen days on a charge of obstructing law enforcement officers, Zameer and Thiham were sentenced to four months and twenty four days.
 Zameer and Thiham were later released.

-In July 2018, Amnesty International condemned the treatment of the Sri Lankan national who was alleged to be a sniper to assassinate Yameen.
-He was later released in November.
+Jawaz was given immunity and witness protection by the Prosecutor General's Office after he testified saying he made two bombs for Ghafoor.

 In May 2019, the High Court overturned the Criminal Court's 15 year sentence against Ghafoor and ordered retrial.

 In July, the High Court nullified the charges against Fayaz.